polystat/odin/parser/README.md

 ### Tests

-Most of EO programs that were used to test this parser (but not all) are available in `parser/src/test/resources/eo_sources`.
+Most EO programs that were used to test this parser (but not all) are available in `parser/src/test/resources/eo_sources`.
 The tests themselves can be found in the form of ScalaTest unit tests in `parser/src/test/scala/org/polystat/odin/parser/fastparse`.